AvtsVivek/Rss-Hidden-Facts/src/RullsDataBase_InternalSecurity/ReadMe.md

 About authenticity of this data.

-Firstly, the links given in the references seems to be correct.
+Firstly, the links given in the references.
+They seem to be correct.
 I checked many of them.

 Secondly, is there a possibility that this analytics is manipulated to show that its increasing from 2014.
 Possible.
 Maybe I dont know.
 But I do trust The Jaipur Dialogs founder Sanjay Dixit Ji.
 He is an Retd.
 IAS officer and I used to listen to his Videos.